yc930401/Image-Captioning-pytorch/README.md

 Note: the learning rate should be very low in this case.

 ## Result
-Ground Truth:  a shoe rack with some shoes and a dog sleeping on them
+Ground Truth:  a shoe rack with some shoes and a dog sleeping on them </br>
-Output:  a shoe rack with some shoes and a dog sleeping on them Ground Truth:  the back tire of an old style motorcycle is resting in a metal stand .
+Output:  a shoe rack with some shoes and a dog sleeping on them </br>
+Ground Truth:  the back tire of an old style motorcycle is resting in a metal stand . </br>
-Output:  a white with a white beard and a television Ground Truth:  a puppy rests on the street next to a bicycle .
+Output:  a white with a white beard and a television </br>
+Ground Truth:  a puppy rests on the street next to a bicycle . </br>
-Output:  a puppy rests on the street next to a bicycle .
+Output:  a puppy rests on the street next to a bicycle . </br>
-Ground Truth:  bunk bed with a narrow shelf sitting underneath it .
+Ground Truth:  bunk bed with a narrow shelf sitting underneath it . </br>
-Output:  bunk bed with a narrow shelf sitting underneath it .
+Output:  bunk bed with a narrow shelf sitting underneath it . </br>
-Ground Truth:  a giraffe in a enclosed area is watched by some people
+Ground Truth:  a giraffe in a enclosed area is watched by some people </br>
-Output:  a giraffe in a enclosed area is watched by some people
+Output:  a giraffe in a enclosed area is watched by some people </br>

-Attention: </br>
+![Original Image](result/Original.jpg)
 a shoe rack with some shoes and a dog sleeping on them </br>
-![Original Image](result/Original.jpg)

 ## References: